gks-anvil/vrsix/README.md

 % vrsix load chr1.vcf
 ```

 All instances of variations are stored with an associated file URI to support later retrieval.
-By default, the input file's location in the local file system is given, but a custom URI can be provided as an optional argument:
+By default, this URI is simply the input VCF's location in the file system, but you may declare a custom URI instead as an optional argument:

 ```shell
 % vrsix load chr1.vcf gs://my_stuff/chr1.vcf